 - Don’t remove parchment paper too earlier, or you may destroy the shape of the ring.
 I usually leave it in the oil for about 2 minutes, then gently remove the parchment paper with kitchen tongs.

-How To Make Donut Glaze
+How to Make Donut Glaze

 For a simple classic glaze, simply mix the following: